rktjmp/lush.nvim/README.md

 ---------

 You define your color scheme by writing a lush-spec, which can leverage the HSL module and be exported to other parts of Neovim.
+Lush will expose your lush-spec as a Lua module.

 The starter files, `lush_quick_start.lua` and `lush_tutorial.lua` provide an interactive tutorial on how to create a lush-spec.